L^2-Betti Numbers and Convergence of Normalized Hodge Numbers via the Weak Generic Nakano Vanishing Theorem: Introduction and Main Results

 \section{Introduction and Main Results}

 In this paper, we study the asymptotic behavior of Hodge and Betti numbers of sequences of coverings of complex projective varieties with semismall Albanese map.
 Similar problems have attracted considerable interest over the last four decades, and they have been extensively studied in a variety of different geometric contexts.
 For instance, in \cite{Wallach} and \cite{Wallach1}, DeGeorge and Wallach study the asymptotic behavior of Betti numbers on regular coverings of compact locally symmetric spaces of non-compact type (\emph{e.g.}, compact real and complex hyperbolic manifolds).
 The problem addressed in \cite{Wallach, Wallach1} is natural for researchers interested in the cohomology of locally symmetric varieties, and it can be easily described.
-Given a torsion free lattice $\Gamma$ acting co-compactly on a symmetric space of non-compact type say $G/ K$, we say that a sequence of nested, normal, finite index subgroups $\{\Gamma_i\}$ of $\Gamma$ is a cofinal filtration of $\Gamma$ if $\cap_i\Gamma_i$ is the identity element.
-Define $\pi_i\colon X_i\rightarrow X$ as the finite index regular cover of $X\stackrel{{\rm def}}{=}\Gamma \backslash (G/ K)$ associated to $\Gamma_i$.
-The main result of \cite{Wallach} implies that
+In what follows, we rephrase the main result in \cite{Wallach, Wallach1} in terms of \emph{normalized} Betti numbers.
+We refer to page 714 in the introduction of paper \cite{Bergeron}, or to Chapter 5 in the book \cite{Luck02}, for more details concerning the connections between the representation theoretic results of DeGeorge and Wallach, and the asymptotic properties of the cohomology of compact locally symmetric varieties.